docker/docs/installation/plan-production-install.md

 ## Using external CAs

 You can customize UCP to use certificates signed by an external Certificate Authority.
-If you decide to use your own CA you may choose to do so during installation time by taking in consideration that:

-* During the installation you may need to copy the ca.pem, cert.pem, and key.pem files across all controller hosts, if the certificates are different for each node.
+When using your own certificates, take in consideration that you need to have a certificate bundle that has:

-* The ca.pem is the root CA public certificate
+* A ca.pem file with the root CA public certificate,
-* The cert.pem is the server cert plus any intermediate CA public certificates,
-* The cert.pem should have SANs for all addresses used to reach the UCP controller,
+* A cert.pem file with the server certificate and any intermediate CA public certificates.
+This certificate should also have SANs for all addresses used to reach the UCP controller,
-* The key.pem is the server private key,
+* A key.pem file with server private key.

 You can have a certificate for each controller, with a common SAN.
 As an example, on a three node cluster you can have: